FBI will look at derailed train's windshield to see if it was hit by a projectile

 Better speed controls by year’s end

-Amtrak is in the process of installing a sharper technology known as Positive Train Control on all of its tracks.
-The PTC system is already in service between Boston and New Haven, Connecticut, but is in service on only 50 of the 226 miles of track between Washington and New York.
+Amtrak is in the process of installing a sharper technology known as Positive Train Control (PTC) on all of its tracks.
+The PTC system is already in service between New Haven, Connecticut; and Boston, but is in service on only 50 of the 226 miles of track between Washington and New York.

 It is not installed at Frankford Junction.